-The aggregation discovery mechanism by distributing the discovery information to all subnets leads to the use one or multiple protocols to implement this mechanism, such as in the Disco model [13], where Messenger-Link Layer Discovery Protocol (M-LLDP) and Advanced Message Queuing Protocol (AMQP) are deployed to discover the network.
-As a consequence, this leads to an increase in the complexity of the controllers and more latency when performing the discovery.
-In addition, as these protocols must work synchronously and they need manual configuration, this increases the probability that the whole system will fail due to human error.
-However, the proposed model only uses the dynamic discovery hierarchical protocol (DHP) which is introduced in this paper.
+- The aggregation discovery mechanism, by distributing the discovery information to all subnets leads to the use of one or multiple protocols to implement this mechanism, such as in the Disco model [13], where Messenger-Link Layer Discovery Protocol (M-LLDP) and Advanced Message Queuing Protocol (AMQP) are deployed to discover the network.
+Accordingly, this leads to an increase in the complexity of the controllers and more latency when performing the discovery.
+In addition, as these protocols must work synchronously and they need manual configuration, which increases the probability that the whole system will fail due to human error.
+However, the proposed model only uses the dynamic discovery hierarchical protocol (DHP) introduced in this paper. - With such an aggregation discovery mechanism, the data plane is used to transfer the discovery packets through the network, which results in more load and the consumption of the resources of that plane, which consequently has an effect on the discovery and convergence time.
+However, in the OLC model the most of discovery packets are transferred using the control plane.

-- With such an aggregation discovery mechanism, the data plane is used to transfer the discovery packets through the network, which results in more load and the consumption of the resources of that plane, which consequently has an effect on the discovery and convergence time.
-However, in OLC model the most of discovery packets are transferred using the control plane. - During peak load, the probability of failing in the discovery process for a new event (e.g. add/delete subnets) increases, because both customer data and the control discovery signal use the same plane (i.e. data plane), which can lead to congestion in the network.
-Consequently, the fully distributed discovery mechanism could lead to reliability issues [14], so the best discovery time with the optimum discovery path should have little or even no congestion [15].
-In our model by separating the control from the data messages the probability to fail in the discovery process decreases. - Aggregation of the distributed mechanism results in a number of phases (i.e. rounds) are needed to complete the whole discovery process, which in turn increases the latency of the discovery process.
-In contrast, OLC uses just two fixed rounds. - The size of discovery packets in the aggregation models has a direct relationship with the number of subnets/networks [10], whereby the former increase when the best path becomes longer between the furthest edges (i.e. subnets) of the networks.
+- During peak load, the probability of failing in the discovery process for a new event (e.g., add/delete subnets) increases, because both customer data and the control discovery signal use the same plane (i.e. data plane), which can lead to congestion in the network.
+Consequently, the fully distributed discovery mechanism could lead to reliability issues [14].
+To overcome these issues the optimum discovery path (with best discovery time) should have little or even no congestion [15].
+In our model, by separating the control from the data messages the probability of failure in the discovery process decreases. - Aggregation of the distributed mechanism results in a number of phases (i.e., rounds) being needed to complete the whole discovery process, which in turn increases the latency of the discovery process.
+In contrast, OLC uses just two fixed rounds. - The size of discovery packets in the aggregation models has a direct relationship with the number of subnets/networks [10], whereby the former increase when the best path becomes longer between the furthest edges (i.e. subnets) of the network.
 This will be conflict with the size of the Maximum Transmission Unit (MTU) of a link that passes the discovery messages.
-This, in turn, leads to performing message fragmentation that is used in cases when the MTU size in less than the protocol data unit [16].
-Dividing the discovery message into pieces and send them individually on the data plane leads to an increase in the probability collisions and competition, which in turn lengthens the discovery time.
-In addition, the limited number of available fragmentations [e.g. Intermediate System to Intermediate System (IS-IS) routing protocol which is limited to 256 fragments] leads to the inability of up scaling for large networks [16].
-However, OLC (by using centralize controller to collect discovery packets, process and separate appropriate information to each subnets) frees the size of discovery messages from the length of the best path.
+This, in turn, leads to performing message fragmentation that is used in cases when the MTU size is less than the protocol data unit [16].
+Dividing the discovery message into pieces and send these individually on the data plane leads to an increase in the probability of collisions and competition, which in turn lengthens the discovery time.
+In addition, the limited number of available fragmentations [e.g., Intermediate System to Intermediate System (IS-IS) routing protocol, which is limited to 256 fragments] leads to the inability of up scaling for large networks [16].
+However, OLC (by using a centralized controller to collect discovery packets as well as process and separate appropriate information to each subnet) frees the size of discovery messages from the length of the best path.

 Relying on fully distributed control plane architecture, the Onix model [11] is proposed for enhancing the scalability of a network.
-However, it is not efficient for one with rapid changes in its conditions and states, whilst it also has the above limitations.
+However, it is not efficient for dealing with rapid changes in its conditions and states, with it also having the above limitations.
 Moreover, it uses the OSPF protocol to make the discoveries in intra-domains with no information about how this could support proactive SDN behavior.
-In addition, it is not sufficient for discovering inter-domains and hence, it has to rely on other models [11].
+Finally, it is not sufficient for discovering inter-domains and hence, it has to rely on other models [11].